Private Hearing Services

 Are you a new hearing aid wearer over 26 years of age and not a pensioner or DVA cardholder?
 Then our private hearing services are the solution for you!

-If you are a pensioner or DVA cardholder please call our EarDeals brokers on 1300 010 064 to access the free Australian Government Hearing Services Program.
+If you are a pensioner or DVA cardholder please call our EarDeals brokers on 1300 010 064 to access the fully funded Australian Government Hearing Services Program.

 Welcome to Ear Deals,